 MAKING ADJUSTMENTS TO THE NET of a balloon before attaching the basket.
 It is important that the net should be evenly distributed over the envelope.
 The strength of the net may be gauge by the way in which this member of the balloon’s crew is clambering about on it.
 The numerous bags of ballast for holding down the balloon are seen at the bottom of this picture.

 The aeroplane as a key to commerce in the frozen North of Europe and Asia.
 Nearly half the territory of the Union of Soviet Socialist Republics lies north of the 62nd parallel, and this vast area is being developed with the aid of the aeroplane.
 This development is controlled by the Central Administration of the Northern Sea Route, which was founded in 1932.
 Dr Otto J. Schmidt, known in Russia as Commisar of the Ice, was made head of this administration.
-This chapter is written by Sidney Howard, and is concluded in part 10.
+This chapter is concluded in part 10.